Rsantct/pe.audio.sys/pe.audio.sys/doc/99_NEWS.md

 ## Sep 2021, version 1.0c

-- New subsonic preamp filtering feature.
+- New subsonic filter as optional preamp feature.